jppca/jppca.github.io/src/content/posts/p2-how-to-create-ssl-certificates-with-mkcert-on-macos-for-local-development-environments-with-nginx-web-server.md

 brew install nss # if you use Firefox or Chrome.
 ```

-Install the local CA in the system trust store.
+Install the local CA in the system trust store.<br>
 **command:**

 ```bash